GeorgeTheSlayer/HollandSersen.com/content/tutorials/DaisyTutorial-Part1.md

 - Creates a default state for the oscillator object while also passing in the sample rate.
 	- Set Waveform sets what type of sound the oscillator will play.
 		- Currently the waveform is set to a [Sine Wave][Sine].
-	- Set Freq sets the pitch of the oscillator.
+	- osc.SetFreq() sets the pitch of the oscillator.
 		- The pitch of an oscillator is known as its [frequency][Frequency].
 	- Set Amp sets how loud the oscillator is.
 		- The loudness of a waveform is known as it's [amplitude][Amplitude].

-**If you do now know what any of these terms mean then please watch the following reasources**:
+**If you do now know what any of these terms mean then please watch the following resources**:
 - Waveforms
 - Amplitude
 - Frequency